 One of the most valuable components of social listening is understanding the tone behind mentions.
 Sentiment analysis tools use natural language processing (NLP) to categorise mentions as positive, negative, or neutral.
 This helps brands gauge how their audience feels about their products, services, or campaigns.

-Then we have volume analysis which tracks the frequency of mentions over time.
+Volume analysis: This is the analysis that tracks the frequency of mentions over time.
 Spikes in mentions might indicate the success of a marketing campaign or the start of a potential PR crisis.
-Analysing the frequency of mentions helps brands understand when there is a surge of interest—either positive or negative—that they need to address.
+Analysing the frequency of mentions helps brands understand when there is a surge of interest, either positive or negative, that they need to address.

 Some social listening tools provide insights into the geographic location, age, or other demographic details of those talking about your brand.
 This helps brands tailor their responses or campaigns to different regions or audience segments.
-For instance, if most negative reviews are coming from a specific region, the brand can tailor their communication or even offer localized solutions.
+For instance, if most negative reviews come from a specific region, the brand can tailor their communication or offer localised solutions.

 Reporting